Code-Institute-Submissions/Milestone_Project_Two/README.md

 There would ideally be many more options to choose from in each section.
 I chose nine as a nice number for the grid.

-On each map page I would have liked to put in more links to other options.
+On each review page I would have liked to put in more links to other options.

 On the map markers, I would want to have aditional information such as address, contact details, opening times and weblinks.